hn-iiitd/CO_project/README.md

-assembler.py is the main assembler file.
+please view this file in code section for better view assembler.py is the main assembler file.
 Change the input file name from line no. 65 in     file =  "input_file_name.txt" change the output file name from    out = open("output_file_name.txt","w")